Konni Zilliacus: Election to parliament

-Expulsion from Labour party
+Controversies

-Zilliacus was frequently accused of being a communist because he was sympathetic to Soviet policies and frequently contributed articles to liberal British publications, but he was not affiliated with the Communist Party of Great Britain.
+Zilliacus was frequently accused of being a communist due to his public stances or actions, as he was sympathetic to the Soviet Union.
 In 1947 George Orwell called him one of the "crypto-communists in Westminster."
-1949, Zilliacus voted against joining NATO and remained an open critic of Foreign Secretary Ernest Bevin and his anti-Soviet policies.
+Notably, in 1949, Zilliacus voted against joining NATO and remained an open critic of Foreign Secretary Ernest Bevin and his ‘anti-Soviet policies’.
 In 1949, he was expelled from the party, along with Leslie Solley.
-To compensate, he helped found the Labour Independent Group, although he would later leave the group when it supported Joseph Stalin over Josip Broz Tito.
+To compensate, he helped found the Labour Independent Group, although he would later leave the group when it supported Joseph Stalin over Josip Broz Tito as he was sympathetic to the latter in the Tito-Stalin Split.
 He sought re-election in the 1950 general election, but he lost his seat to Labour Party candidate Arthur Moody.
-Zilliacus was also sympathetic to Yugoslavia.

-During the show-trial of Rudolf Slánský in Czechoslovakia in 1952, Slánský was forced to confess that he had given information to Zilliacus while "planning the restoration of capitalism in Czechoslovakia"; Zilliacus dismissed the accusation as "quite fantastic".
+During the show-trial of Rudolf Slánský in Czechoslovakia in 1952, due to Zilliacus’ earlier contacts with Czechoslovak communists, Slánský was forced to confess that he had given information to Zilliacus while "planning the restoration of capitalism in Czechoslovakia"; an accusation Zilliacus dismissed as "quite fantastic".

+Card advertising Zilliacus's speech in Hackney printed by Weinberg E1.

+Zilliacus made public speeches outside parliament to different anudiendes, including The Workers Circle Friendly Society at Stoke Newington Town Hall.

 Return to parliament

 In 1952, he was readmitted to the Labour Party, and he won the Manchester Gorton constituency in the 1955 general election.
 He held the seat until his death, on 6 July 1967.
 He became a founder member of the Campaign for Nuclear Disarmament and in 1961 was suspended from the party for several months for writing an article for a Czech magazine.
 Zilliacus was a prominent pacifist, pushing for less spending on arms and nuclear testing during the 1950s and opposing the Vietnam War during the 1960s.
-He died of leukaemia, aged 72.
+He died of leukemia, aged 72.
 According to one historian, Zilliacus died "an unrepentant admirer of both Harold Wilson and N. S. Khrushchev".

 Personal life

 Zilliacus married, in 1919, Eugenia Nowicka, a 19-year-old Polish woman revolutionary whom he had met while in Siberia.
 She took the name Eugenia Nowicka Zilliacus.

-Zilliacus never married his arguably more important or better-known "wife", Jan Trimble, daughter of Laurence Trimble, an American film director of the silent screen era, though she took the name Zilliacus and had a daughter by him in 1945.
+Zilliacus never married his better-known partner Jan Trimble, daughter of Laurence Trimble, an American film director of the silent era, though she took the name Zilliacus and had a daughter by him in 1945.
 The Zilliacus family (she had other children) lived from the 1940s onward in the St. John's Wood and nearby Maida Vale areas of London, where she was a London Zoo volunteer and, until her death in 1999, a stalwart of the local (Paddington) Constituency Labour Party.